Best Online Master’s Degrees in: Elementary Education

 Western Governors University also claimed our award for career support.
 The school's career services includes interview preparation, career search planning, job search tools, resume and cover letter tips, networking tips, and internships.
 College Prowler gave Western Governors University a grade of "A" for its career services, which indicates that the university is very supportive in helping students find employment after they graduate.
 The website considers the quality of the career center, strength of the alumni network, and the services available to students and graduates when determining a grade.

 Dominican University obtained our award for financial support.
-According to the National Center for Education Statistics (NCES), 100% of full-time beginning undergraduate students received some sort of financial aid in the 2010-2011 school year.
-The university’s financial aid website has information on aid eligibility, tuition and fees, scholarships, student loans, and governmental grants.
+According to the National Center for Education Statistics (NCES), 100% of full-time beginning undergraduate students received some sort of financial aid.
+The university's financial aid website has information on aid eligibility, tuition and fees, scholarships, student loans, and governmental grants.
 Dominican University participates in the William D. Ford Direct Loan program, a U.S. Department of Education administered program that enables students to borrow funds from the federal government.

 Western Kentucky University earned our award for best technology support.
 U.S. News & World Report placed the university 11th in its ranking of student services and technology of the top online graduate education programs.
 Western Kentucky University offers its students live tutoring, a smartphone application, course content delivered through live streaming video, and career placement assistance.